 My Approach to Helping

 It is important to me that all people are valued and treated with compassion and respect.
 I feel very honored that the people I meet allow me to share in their lives--the strengths and good that they have, the difficulties, the things that are important to them, the pain, the confusion, and the journey to wellness and wholeness.
-The counseling process is different for each person who I see, and I encourage people to think continually about what it is that they want to develop, learn, and change.
+The counseling process is different for each person who I see, and I encourage people to think continually about what it is that they want to overcome, develop, learn, and change.
 I emphasize that people are in control of their progress.
-I may be at times the facilitator, cheerleader, idea person, teacher, listener, and biggest fan.
-As we travel together on the journey, we celebrate small successes and big victories and we work through challenges to help people feel better.
+I may be at times the facilitator, cheerleader, idea person, teacher, listener, or biggest fan.
+As we travel together on your journey, we celebrate small successes and big victories and we work through challenges to help you feel better.

 More Info About My Practice

 My primary location is in Danbury, CT at Firehouse Court, 7 National Place, Ste.
 1. It is a small but comfortable space on the main level--there is only one step to enter the waiting area!
 This office is situated next to Danbury's City-Center Green where you may enjoy concerts, fairs and other events.
 If you wish to enjoy a meal, there are many restaurants of a variety of tastes in the immediate area.
 Parking is easy, either at a metered spot ($.25 for 15 minutes using quarters or your debitcredit card) or you may park in the Patriot Garage across the street.
 If you choose the garage, you may bring your ticket in and have it validated.

 Additionally, I share an office with New Milford Counseling Center in New Milford at 56 Danbury Road, Ste.
 8. This is also a lovely and relaxing space, but is up a flight of stairs.
 Parking is free in the rear of the building, which is also where the entrance is.
 It is conveniently located just south of the Bridge and Big Y, and is next to McDonald's.